intel/openvino-ai-plugins-gimp/README.md

 <br>Dedicated for GIMP 3, Python 3 and OpenVINO™.<br> :star: :star: :star: :star: are welcome.<br>

 ## Current list of plugins:
-[1] Super-Resolution <br>
+1. Super-Resolution
-[2] Semantic-Segmentation <br>
+2. Semantic-Segmentation
+3. Stable-Diffusion
-[3] Stable-Diffusion (Supports - SD 1.4, SD 1.5 (landscape, portrait, and Latent Consistency Model), SD 1.5 Inpainting, SD 1.5 Controlnet-OpenPose, SD 1.5 Controlnet-CannyEdge, SD 1.5 Controlnet-Scribble) <br>
+    * SD 1.5 (landscape, portrait, and Latent Consistency Model)
+    * SD 1.5 Inpainting
+    * SD 1.5 Controlnet-OpenPose
+    * SD 1.5 Controlnet-CannyEdge
+    * SD 1.5 Controlnet-Scribble
+    * SD 3.0 w/ Flash SD3 LCM

 # Objectives
-[1] Provides a set of OpenVINO™ based plugins that add AI features to GIMP. <br>
+1. Provides a set of OpenVINO™ based plugins that add AI features to GIMP.
-[2] Serve as a reference code for how to make use of OpenVino in GIMP application for inferencing on Intel's CPU & GPU. <br>
+2. Serve as a reference code for how to make use of OpenVino in GIMP application for inferencing on Intel® Devices.
-[3] Add AI to routine image editing workflows. <br>
+3. Add AI to routine image editing workflows.

 # Contribution
 Welcome people interested in contribution!